 All appraisals require review by a qualified review appraiser.
 The person performing the appraisal review function must be thoroughly familiar with the Uniform Act and eminent domain requirements under the law.
-An appraisal review may not be performed by the appraiser that made the appraisal of fair market value.
+An appraisal review may not be performed by the appraiser that made the appraisal of fair market value but may be performed by another appraiser from the same firm/agency.
 The review appraiser will examine the appraisal to determine it: